 Event Type: Warning

-Step 2: Copy the WMIC command from step 2 in Event ID 2213 and paste it into an elevated command prompt.
-The results of a successful run of the command will look like this:
+Step 2: Copy the WMIC command from step 2 in event ID 2213 recovery steps, and then paste it into an elevated command prompt.
+When the command runs successfully, it returns the following results:

 Event Type: Warning